Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

 For proving~\pref{ItemEqIsoUni}, consider two $\Phi$-twisted equivariant simplicial isomorphisms $f,f' \from S \to T$.
 By postcomposing each with $(f')^\inv$ and applying item~\pref{ItemTwistComp}, we reduce to proving that if $f \from S \to S$ is an equivariant simplicial isomorphism then $f = \text{Id}$.
 Since $S$ has a fundamental domain that is bounded in the simplicial metric, it follows that $d(f(x),x)$ is uniformly bounded as $x \in S$ varies.
 Arguing by contradiction and using that $f$ is a simplicial isomorphism, if $f$ is not the identity then there exists a natural vertex $v$ such that $f(v) \ne v$.
-Amongst the components of $S-v$ there is a unique one $C_+$ containing $f(v)$ and a unique one $C_-$ containing $f^\inv(v)$.
-Since $v$ is natural there exists a third component $C_0$ of $S-v$ distinct from $C_-$ and $C_+$, and it follows that $f(C_0) \subset C_+$ which is disjoint from~$C_0$.
+This vertex $v$ must have valence~$\ge 3$, for otherwise $\Stab(v)$ is nontrivial and $\Stab(f(v))=\Stab(v)$, implying that $f(v)=v$.
+Amongst the components of $S-v$ there is a unique one $C_+$ containing $f(v)$ and a unique one $C_-$ containing $f^\inv(v)$, and we choose a third component $C_0$ of $S-v$ that is distinct from $C_-$ and $C_+$.
+It follows that $f(C_0) \subset C_+$ which is disjoint from~$C_0$.
 For each $x \in C_0$ the path from $x$ to $f(x)$ therefore passes through both $v$ and $f(v)$ and so

 Since $d(x,v)$ can be arbitrarily large as $x \in C_0$ varies, this contradicts uniform boundedness. \end{proof}

 \textbf{Equivalence, and action by $\Out(\Gamma)$.} Consider two free splittings $S$ and~$T$ of $\Gamma$.
 To say that $S$ and $T$ are \emph{equivalent}, written $S \approx T$, means that there exists an equivariant homeomorphism $S \mapsto T$; this is equivalent to saying that there exists an equivariant simplicial isomorphism with respect to $\Gamma$-invariant \emph{natural} simplicial structures on $S$ and $T$.
 We use $[S]$ to denote the equivalence class of~$S$, but we often abuse notation by letting $S$ stand for its own equivalence class.